rvolden/Mandalorion/README.md

--O  overhangs, defines bounds for unaligned bases on ends, format: min5',max5',min3',max3' (default 0,40,0,40) -t  number of threads to use for minimap2 (default 4) -e  ends, the ends of your sequences, format: 5prime,3prime (default 'ATGGG,AAAAA')
+-O  overhangs, defines bounds for unaligned bases on ends, format: min5',max5',min3',max3' (default 0,40,0,40) -t  number of threads to use for minimap2 (default 4) -e  ends, the ends of your sequences, format: 5prime,3prime (default 'ATGGG,AAAAA') -I  minimum isoform length (default 500)
+-n  minimum feature count (number of reads, default 2) -w  splice site window (default 1)
+-A  A proportion cutoff - isoforms with A content within a 30 nt window around the polyA higher than this will be discarded (default 0.5)
 ```

 ## Utils ##